JoshuaMosier/project-blog/src/posts/music-box.md

      <img src="/posts/music-box/homecoming-youtube-comments.png" alt="Homecoming Comments" class="w-full rounded-lg shadow-md" />
 </div>

-The ringtone was clearly styled to sound like a music box, but I couldn't find any historical song it was based on, nor anyone who had made it into an actual music box.
+The alarm sound was clearly styled to sound like a music box, but I couldn't find any historical song it was based on, nor anyone who had made it into an actual music box.

 Taking a digital song styled after analog technology and making it into the real thing felt right.
 The extra 'joy' I could bring to those who have dealt with this sound every morning was a bonus.